YehonathanBarda/dropletscript/README.md

 2. Choose image files
 3. Name the LOG file (the results file)
 4. Choose directory for the results
-5. Choose the Log Mod: either Overwrite the or Append to the exsisting file.
+5. Choose the Log Mod: either Overwrite or Append to the existing file.
 7. Click Run
 8. The intermediate results will be displayed.
 Make sure that the drop and surface are detected correctly.
 9. Prass q continue to the next image.